humishum/gopropy/README.md

 Some streams may have inconsistent data structures across packets.
 These streams are stored as object arrays and can still be accessed, but may need special handling.

-## Contributing

-Contributions are welcome!
-Areas for improvement:
-- Additional export formats
-- More visualization options
-- Better handling of edge cases
-- Support for more camera models
-- Performance optimizations

 ## License

 MIT License - see LICENSE file for details